Skirt lengths might be a good barometer for the state of the economy, but what do hazmat suit sales tell us about the world we live in?

 In uncertain times, it seems normal for citizens to cut spending or seek creature comforts.

-We wanted to learn more about these types of trends, so we contacted survivalist stores in Canada, France and the US to find out what has been driving their clientele's purchases.
+I wanted to learn more about these types of trends, so I contacted survivalist stores in Canada, France, and the US to find out what has been driving their clientele's purchases.

 Owner, Boutique Militaire, Quebec, QC

 VICE: So your store sells army surplus and survivalist stuff?

 Pascal Lemieux: Yeah, we've been around for 25 years, and we started as an army surplus store.
 But I developed a survivalist section after September 11 because there was a demand; people were suddenly conscious that stuff like that could happen in America.

 Our sales depend on what's happening on the planet.
 There are peaks during political conflicts, US and Russia stuff, or natural disasters.
 Like Fukushima in Japan—that was a peak in sales.
 During the next year or so, people were buying anti-radiation stuff, gas masks, chemical-protection suits—those one pieces with a hood and a mask.

 But the Fukushima disaster is pretty far from Quebec, no?

 Radiation has no boundaries, never forget that.